 A 10-minute HIIT session that alternates between 30 seconds of intense activity (like sprinting, jumping rope, or burpees) and 30 seconds of rest can rewire the brain’s response to stress, making it easier to manage anger naturally.

-Eye Movement Desensitization and Reprocessing (EMDR) has been widely used to treat trauma, but new applications show its effectiveness in anger management.
-EMDR works by using bilateral stimulation (eye movements, tapping, or sound tones) to reprocess anger triggers, allowing the brain to disconnect emotional intensity from past experiences.
+Bilateral stimulation — using rhythmic, alternating sensory input such as eye movements, tactile tapping, or audio tones — has been widely used to address trauma, with new applications demonstrating strong effectiveness in anger management.
+This bilateral stimulation approach works by engaging both hemispheres of the brain simultaneously to reprocess anger triggers, allowing the brain to disconnect emotional intensity from past experiences.

-For individuals whose anger is rooted in past betrayals, childhood conditioning, or unresolved emotional wounds, EMDR can:
+For individuals whose anger is rooted in past betrayals, childhood conditioning, or unresolved emotional wounds, bilateral stimulation can:

 - Weaken the emotional charge of anger triggers.